 Most businesses use this model.
 How it works, is a consumer makes a purchase and is entered into a loyalty scheme, which if they choose to involve themselves in will entitle them to freebies, or special treatment, when they reach a certain amount of points.

 Points systems work better for businesses that encourage frequent short term purchases.
 Stores such as Boots understand this way of operating more than most.
-Boots knows that it’s consumer base is making repeat purchases on everyday items such as toiletries and makeup.
-It makes sense that these customers rack up points and after a while are able to cash in on their next purchase.
+Boots knows that its consumer base is making repeat purchases on everyday items such as toiletries and makeup.
+It makes sense that these customers rack up points and after a while is able to cash in on their next purchase.
 It is simple and guaranteed to work, as these consumers can be pretty much guaranteed to buy these same purchases, so they will be acquiring points.
-Consumers using a high-end eCommerce site where they are not buying purchases regularly would struggle to accumulate points,through one of these reward schemes.
+Consumers using a high-end eCommerce site where they are not buying purchases regularly would struggle to accumulate points, through one of these reward schemes.

 Upfront fees for maximum rewards

 For owners of some eCommerce sites, it actually makes sense to charge a one-off fee, entitling consumers to hidden costs and benefits.
 By identifying the factors that may cause customers to leave your site, you can customise a fee-based loyalty program that gets rid of these obstacles.
 Loyalty based schemes can in these cases combat checkout abandonment.

 For example, for $99 a year, Amazon Prime users get free, two-day shipping on millions of products with no minimum purchase.
 This relieves customers of the inconveniences of shipping costs, as you will ultimately foot the bill, which may seem expensive for you the site owner, but in return for your investment, these customers will spend more.
 In the case of Amazon, Prime members in the US spend an average of $1,500 per year on Amazon.com, compared with $625 per year spent by Amazon customers who aren’t Prime members.